snobjorn/addresshelper/README.md

 - [ ] update the commenting in the code from only "what" the code does to also include "why"
 - [ ] improve or change components to wcag compliant ones (shadcnui solves much of this already)
 - [ ] fix uppercase letters etc in addresses
-- [ ] show loading states with spinners
+- [ ] show loading states with spinners, consider useNavigation in React Router
 - [ ] create reusable components for fields in the form -- DRY
 - [ ] make scalable solution for street number with more numbers than 100
 - [ ] as of now I have simply hidden duplicate `streetNo` items -- find a better solution for items where `duplicateNumberAndEntrance` is `true`. so no floors and households will be missing from search/select
 - [ ] include zip number in result to better user experience
 - [ ] more testing in a github workflow
+- [ ] test api connection with vitest

 ## time spent